Zuehlke/machines-code-people/articles/pragmatic-documentation.md

 immediately show visible plus sign (+) to indicate that more roles can be added.
 2. Add tooltip text "Search" for magnifier glass icon.
-3. After deletion open an (unitrusive) infobox informing user what is the procedure to undelete an object.
+3. After deletion open an (unitrusive) infobox informing the user what is the procedure to undelete an object.

 Often, through the questions of future readers, you will understand that the